A BRIEF HISTORY OF KNICKERS

 In the USA knickers are called panties, which is obviously derived from the word pants (American for trousers).
 In the early 20th century panties became the name for female underwear in the USA.
 The word panties is sometimes used in the UK but it has never replaced the word knickers.

 At first knickers were usually very plain but in the late 19th century they were sometimes decorated with lace and bands.
-In the 1860s some women began to wear coloured drawers although white remained very common.
-In the winter women often wore woollen knickers.
+In the 1860s some women began to wear colored drawers although white remained very common.
+In the winter women often wore woolen knickers.
 No doubt they were needed in the days before central heating!.
+In the 19th century, knickers were sometimes called bloomers.
+A woman named Elizabeth Miller invented loose trousers to be worn by women.
+After 1849 Amelia Bloomer promoted the idea and they became known as bloomers after her.
+In time long drawers became known as bloomers.
+The word lingerie is derived from the French word for linen, lin.
+Lingerie were things made from linen.

 Knickers in the 20th Century